 UbiVac’s DPV-001 in the Clinic

 Based on these data UbiVac has partnered with the Providence Cancer Institute and Incyte on a first-in-human immunotherapy trio clinical trial of UbiVac’s immune activator and cancer vaccine – DPV-001, anti-GITR and anti-PD-1 for advanced or metastatic head and neck squamous cell cancer (HNSCC).
 The first patients were treated in Q4 2021, and immunological monitoring data was presented at AACR in April 2023 and at the Society for Immunotherapy of Cancer (SITC) annual meeting in November 2023.
-UbiVac will present initial clinical efficacy data at the American Association for Cancer Research (AACR) on April 8th 2024.
+At the American Association for Cancer Research (AACR) on April 8th 2024 UbiVac presented results for 18 patients and reported a 56% response rate for PD-1 naive patients and a 33% response rate for PD-1 refractory patients.
+Five responders had PD-L1 scores of 0-to-5.
+These data on 18 patients, show more than a tripling of response rate.